-Goodwill acquired through business combinations have been allocated to only one (1) CGU, which is the Group's Quintel business.
+Goodwill acquired through business combinations has been allocated to only one (1) CGU, which is the Group's Quintel business.
 The recoverable amount of CGU has been determined based on value-in-use calculations using cash flows projections from financial budgets covering a five-year period.

-Key assumptions with respect to the calculation of value-in-use of the CGU as of December 31, 2023 and 2022 used by management in its cash flow projections to undertake impairment testing of goodwill are as follows:
+Key assumptions with respect to the calculation of value-in-use of the CGU as of December 31, 2024 and 2023 used by management in its cash flow projections to undertake impairment testing of goodwill are as follows:

-2023 2022
+2024 2023

 Discount rate 10% 10%

 Terminal growth rate 1.5% 1.5%

 Revenue growth rates 3%-15% 3%-15%